Las Vegas Aces win first WNBA title, Chelsea Gray named MVP

-Gray went 9 of 13 from the floor, and was named MVP after averaging 18 points over the run.
-The Aces improved to 4-0 in this year’s playoffs with two days rest.
+Gray went 9 of 13 from the floor, and was named Finals MVP after averaging 18.3 points in the series.

-Riquna Williams added 17 points Kelsey Plum added 16 points for the Aces, Jackie Young had 13 and league MVP A’ja Wilson added 11 points to go with 14 rebounds.

 Vegas finished on an 8-0 run.
-As the buzzer sounded Wilson grabbed the ball and stomped the floor before being mobbed by her teammates.
+As the buzzer sounded, league MVP A’ja Wilson, who played every minute of the game, grabbed the ball and stomped the floor before being mobbed by her teammates.

 “You see it.
 You see it,” Wilson said in the on-court celebration.
 “This is what we’re building.
 This is what we’re doing.
 This is it.
 I’m so happy right now.”